sirjonasxx/G-ExtensionStore/README.md

     "isOutdated": false
 }
 ```
-Most fields are self explaining, but some require extra attention:
+Most fields are self-explanatory, but some require extra attention:
 * `title` must be unique across G-ExtensionStore.
 Since it will also be a directory name, it can only contain characters that are valid directory names.
 Also don't include spaces, dots and underscores in the title.
 * `description` can be very long, and a limited form of styling can be applied to it
 * `version` can only contain dots and numbers